sunny/active_currency/README.md

 ActiveCurrency::AddRates.call(%w[EUR USD], bank: bank)
 ```

+The first currency you give to `AddRates` is considered the default currency
+against which other currency rates will be saved.

 ## Tests

 In your app test suite you may not want to have to fill your database to be